Where Is My Castle

-Where Is My Castle is fifteenth solo studio album by American country singer Connie Smith.
-It was released in January 1971 via RCA Victor and contained ten tracks.
+Where Is My Castle is the fifteenth solo studio album by American country singer Connie Smith, released in January 1971 by RCA Victor.
 The album was described as a set of a traditional country songs and were considered to be autobiographical of Smith's life at the time.
 The disc's title track was released as a single in 1970 and reached the top 20 of the North American country charts.
 The album itself would chart in the top 40 of the American country LP's chart.
 Following its release, Billboard magazine gave it a positive review.

 Background

 Connie Smith reached the peak of her commercial success in the mid 1960s with a series of top ten country singles fueled by the eight-week number one song, "Once a Day".
 In 1968, Smith discovered Christianity and re-evaluated her lifestyle choices.
 Following this transition, her singles made the top ten with less frequency, but she continued to record several times per year for her record label and remained a popular concert attraction.
 One single of this period to miss the top ten was a 1970 top 20 recording titled "Where Is My Castle".
 This would serve as the title to her next studio album.
 According to biographer Barry Mazor, Smith was emotionally-"sidelined" during the making of Where Is My Castle.
 Smith herself described the material she chose for the project as autobiographical of her emotions at the time: "Anybody knows, that it's cathartic to be able to sing how you feel about things."